 "Redroaster is a very special place,” said Simon Kirby, MP for Brighton Kemp Town and Peacehaven.
 “It’s a Brighton institution”.
-He was introducing the coffee house to Francis Maude, Minister for the Cabinet Office, Paymaster General, and MP for Horsham on 6 December 2013.
-Caroline Lucas, the UK's first Green MP, spoke to a packed audience of Brighton NUJ members at Redroaster on 23 January.
-The cafe was also visited by Nick Clegg, Deputy Prime Minister, during the 2012 Liberal Democrat Conference.
+He was introducing the coffee house to Francis Maude, Minister for the Cabinet Office, Paymaster General, and MP for Horsham.
+Caroline Lucas, the UK's first Green MP, spoke to a packed audience of Brighton NUJ members at Redroaster on 23 January, and the cafe was also visited by Nick Clegg, Deputy Prime Minister, during the 2012 Liberal Democrat Conference.
 See Diary for picures.

 The atmosphere is airy and spacious with high vaulted skylights in the ceiling which light the changing exhibitions of artwork on the walls.
-There are coffee sacks for sale at £1.50 each, national newspapers and journals such as Sight & Sound freely available to read as well as free Wifi.
+There are national newspapers and journals such as Sight & Sound freely available to read as well as free Wifi.
 Skilled volunteers are welcome to play on the piano, donated by a loyal customer.
 The cafe is wheelchair-friendly and has a convenient downstairs toilet especially for the disabled.
 There is even a vast collection of coffee pots and coffee grinders through the ages if you look up high.